-This article was last updated Jun 08, 2017, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Apr 17, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

-Hawaiian Airlines has one of the better First Class cabins for flights to Hawaii, with lie flat seats rolling out across the fleet, so an upgrade is a nice treat to get your vacation started right.
+Hawaiian Airlines has one of the better first/business class cabins for its long-haul flights, with lie-flat seats, gourmet island cuisine and exclusive amenities, so an upgrade is an excellent way to get your vacation started right.

-Upgrades with miles aren’t an incredible bargain, but for a special occasion, they’re often better than paying full first class fares.
-We’ll also show how to upgrade with cash at a discount to regular first class fares using Hawaiian’s two cash upgrade programs.
+Upgrades using HawaiianMiles loyalty program miles aren’t an incredible bargain, but for a special occasion, they’re often better than paying full first/business class fares.
+We’ll show you the best ways to upgrade on your next Hawaiian Airlines flight with both miles and cash.

 How much do upgrades cost?

-Upgrade pricing between regions is calculated per segment.
-For example, if you fly from the Mainland U.S. to Hawaii and then onward to Japan, you would pay 25,000 miles for the segment from the Mainland U.S. to Hawaii at the saver level and 45,000 miles for the segment from Hawaii to Japan at the saver level for a total of 70,000 HawaiianMiles.
+Upgrade pricing between regions is calculated per flight segment.
+For example, if you fly from the mainland U.S. to Hawaii and then on to Japan, you would pay 25,000-50,000 miles for the first segment and 45,000-90,000 miles for the second segment.

 What fares can you upgrade?

 Any paid fare can be upgraded with miles, availability permitting, except fares booked with a companion voucher.
-Award tickets are not eligible for upgrades, either.
-Keep in mind that if you paid for an Extra Comfort seat prior to deciding to upgrade with miles, you will not receive a refund of the fee paid.
+However, award tickets are not eligible for upgrades.
+Keep in mind that if you paid for an Extra Comfort seat before deciding to upgrade with miles, you won’t receive a refund of that fee.

 How to know upgrade space is available

-If you would rather upgrade with cash instead of miles, Hawaiian offers options to upgrade with cash including an upgrade auction and a cash buy-up on the day of departure.
-You can view day of departure upgrade options online via web check-in and also at the airport via kiosk check-in.
+If you would rather upgrade with money instead of miles, Hawaiian offers options to upgrade with cash including an upgrade auction (explained below) and a cash buy-up on the day of departure.
+You can view day-of-departure upgrade options online when you check in or at the airport via a kiosk check-in.

 Can you waitlist if no upgrades are available?

-No, Hawaiian Airlines does not offer a waitlist for mileage or cash upgrades.
-Cash upgrades, on the day of departure are instant.
-If a mileage upgrade is not available at the Saver or Flex level, it is likely that there will be no seats available.
-If Hawaiian decides not to offer Saver Upgrades, usually a Flex Upgrade will be available unless the First Class cabin is already fully booked.
+Hawaiian Airlines does not offer a waitlist for mileage or cash upgrades, only for paid fares.
+Once you pay cash for an upgrade on the day of departure, that seat is yours.
+If a mileage upgrade is not available at the Saver or Flex level, it is likely that there’s no chance for an upgrade.
+If Hawaiian decides not to offer Saver upgrades, usually a Flex upgrade will be available unless the first/business class cabin is already fully booked.

-If you would like to book an upgrade with miles, you need to contact Hawaiian Airlines at 1-800-367-5320 at least 26 hours before departure.
-Last minute upgrades with miles are not possible.
+If you want to book with miles, call Hawaiian Airlines at 800-367-5320 at least 26 hours before departure.
+Last-minute upgrades with miles are not possible.

-If you prefer to use cash to upgrade your booking, you can do so online or at the airport between 24 hours before your flight and until check-in closes for the flight.
+If you prefer to use cash to upgrade your booking, you can do so online after making your reservation or at the airport between 24 hours before your flight and until check-in closes.